loading...

 Responsibly producing the Bank of America Chicago Marathon requires strategic planning, accurate measurement and effective communication of our sustainability efforts.

 • The closed-loop design of the Bank of America Chicago Marathon course lessens the distance runners travel to get to the start line race morning.
-Reduce your environmental impact race weekend by using public transportation.

 • We share the Bank of America Chicago Marathon Sustainability Guidebook with vendors, partners and others who would like to know more about what we do and actions they can take to be more sustainable.